antihax/goesi/README.md

 * Handle many tokens, with different scopes.
 * 100% ESI API coverage.
 * context.Context passthrough (for httptrace, logging, etc).
-* Some CREST and XMLAPI coverage (feel free to submit PR requests for other endpoints).

 ## Installation
 ```